Arjun4522/Py-Port-Scanner/README.md

 6. Once the scan is complete, the script will display the open ports (if any) along with their corresponding service names.

+## Disclaimer

+This script is provided for educational purposes only.
+The author and the organization behind this script are not responsible for any misuse, damage, or illegal activities caused by the usage of this script.